-Each parent may contact the Youth Development Operations Director, Area Youth Development Director, Site Administrator, or a Youth Development staff member, when assistance is needed with problems or concerns related to our program.
+Each parent may contact the Vice President of YMCA Youth Development, District Director, Site Director, or a Youth Development staff member, when assistance is needed with problems or concerns related to our program.
 Please visit our website at www.clevelandymca.org or reference the site's local page for current staff contact information.